• Skip to primary navigation

 Can you freeze a chocolate cake with ganache icing?

-You can freeze chocolate with ganache icing for up to 3 months.
+You can freeze a chocolate cake with ganache icing for up to 3 months.
 First, allow the ganache to set at room temperature for a few hours, then in the fridge for about an hour.
 Finally, wrap the cake with plastic film and aluminum foil before freezing.

 Love chocolate cakes?
 Try these next!